jitensinha98/Malaria-Cell-Detection_Image_Classifier/README.md

 # Malaria-Cell-Detection_Image_Classifier
-This Image Classifier is used to detect Malaria Cells in a Human.
+This Image Classifier is used to detect Malaria Cells in a Human.The test accuracy of this model is ***96.2 %*** .

 ## How to use
 - ***Train*** directory contains the training dataset images.